goditachi23/Electronics-Lab-Inventory-Management-System-LIMS-/README.md

-Here is the full video link Of this inventory system working: https://youtu.be/cU_C44I-g7g
+<a href= "https://youtu.be/cU_C44I-g7g">Click Here to play the full video of Electronic Inventory Management System working</a>